Liquid Rennet Rennet Tablets Powdered Rennet

 If you make your own rennet, you will not be able to sell your cheese in the US, because regulations stipulate the use of prepared, standardized rennet.

 6. How do I test my rennet to see if it has expired?

-This is how we test our rennet: Heat one cup of milk to 90F.
+This is how we test our rennet: Heat one cup (8 oz) of milk to 90F.
 (Do not add citric acid.)
-Dissolve 1/4 rennet tablet (or 1/4 tsp. liquid rennet) in 8 oz of cool water and stir well.
+Dissolve 1/4 rennet tablet (or 1/4 tsp. liquid rennet) in 1/2cup of cool, non-chlorinated water and stir well.
 From this diluted rennet take 2 tablespoons and add it to the milk at 90F.
 Stir gently from the bottom to the top for 30 seconds.

 If the rennet is working, the milk surface will begin to firm or form a slight film after two minutes.
 After six minutes, it will have formed a curd that will hold a knife cut.

 7. How long is my rennet good after I have diluted it in water?

 You have 1/2 hour until it begins to lose effectiveness.